S3COPS/Microsoft-Defender-ATP-Powershell-API/README.md

 * https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-create-app-webapp

 ## Purpose
-To use native PowerShell tools to connect to Microsoft Defender ATP API, retrieve a token, download events since the last connection
+To use native PowerShell tools to connect to Microsoft Defender ATP API, retrieve a token, download events since the last connection for SIEM or other tooling ingestion

+## Output
+The script outputs files as JSON and / or CSV for further ingestion